Efficiency of photonic state tomography affected by fiber attenuation: Methods of state estimation and entanglement quantification

 where $t_1, t_2, \dots$ denote the set of real parameters that characterize the density matrix $\rho_x$.

-To evaluate the performance of QST in the presence of fiber attenuation, we compute, for any input density matrix, its fidelity with the result of estimation \cite{Nielsen2000}:
+To evaluate the performance of QST in the presence of fiber attenuation, we compute, for any input density matrix $\rho_{in}$, its fidelity with the result of estimation $\rho_x$ \cite{Nielsen2000}:

+which is known as the Uhlmann-Jozsa fidelity that measures the closeness of two quantum states \cite{Jozsa1994,Uhlmann1976}.
 The efficiency of the framework depends on the properties of the input state.
 Therefore, to find an indicator of the average performance, we first select a sample of input states, then each of them undergoes the procedure of QST, and, finally, the average fidelity for the sample is computed.
 Additionally, we calculate sample standard deviation (SD) to quantify the statistical dispersion.
 In our study, the length of the fiber is considered an independent variable, which implies that the average fidelity can be treated as a function of $L$ and denoted by $F_{av} (L)$.
 As a result, this figure of merit can be plotted to observe how the efficiency of QST changes as we increase $L$.
+Analogously, for two-photon states, we treat the average fidelity denoted by $F_{av} (L_1, L_2)$ as a function of two variables.